baconjs/bacon.js/README.md

 See another [example](http://jsfiddle.net/PG4c4/).

-The subscribe function must return a function.
+The `subscribe` function must return a function.
 Let's call that function `unsubscribe`.
-The returned function can be used by the subscriber to unsubscribe and it should release all resources that the subscribe function reserved.
+The returned function can be used by the subscriber (directly or indirectly) to unsubscribe from the EventStream.
+It should release all resources that the subscribe function reserved.

-The `sink` function may return [`Bacon.more`](#bacon-more) or [`Bacon.noMore`](#bacon-nomore).
-It may also return undefined or anything else.
-Iff it returns [`Bacon.noMore`](#bacon-nomore), the subscriber must be cleaned up just like in case of calling the `unsubscribe` function.
+The `sink` function may return [`Bacon.noMore`](#bacon-nomore) (as well as [`Bacon.more`](#bacon-more) or any other value).
+If it returns [`Bacon.noMore`](#bacon-nomore), no further values will be consumed by the subscriber.
+The `subscribe` function may choose to clean up all resources at this point (e.g., by calling `unsubscribe`).
+This is usually not necessary, because further calls to `sink` are ignored, but doing so can increase performance in [rare cases](https://github.com/baconjs/bacon.js/issues/484).

 The EventStream will wrap your `subscribe` function so that it will only be called when the first stream listener is added, and the `unsubscribe`